 How to Avoid Ragweed Pollen

-Complete avoidance may not be possible, but taking the following precautions can restrict exposure:
+Completely avoiding ragweed pollen may not be possible, but taking the following precautions can help to reduce your exposure:

-- Keep windows shut – use a HEPA filter with central air-conditioning, which not only creates a comfortable, cool environment but also serves to remove pollen from the air.
+- Keep windows shut.
+Use a HEPA filter with central air-conditioning, which not only creates a comfortable, cool environment but also removes pollen from the air.

-- Remain indoors when pollen count is high – counts are reported in the media and online.
-The counts are lower on days with rain, cold, no wind and both early mornings and late afternoons.
-(Before 10 am and after 4 pm.)
+- Remain indoors when pollen count is high.
+Counts are usually reported in the local news, both on television and online.
+The counts are lower on days with rain, cold temperatures and no wind.
+It is also lower in the early morning and late afternoon, before 10:00 am and after 4:00 pm.

 Certain foods may act as a trigger for ragweed allergy reactions and should be avoided: